 Cribl pricing in 2026: Stream credits, Lake, Search, and real savings math

 The independent Cribl pricing reference.
 Credit rates, free tier limits, tier comparison, worked savings math against Splunk ingest, and four real customer scenarios.
-Built from Cribl's published pricing pages and customer-reported figures.
-Updated June 2026.
+Built from Cribl's published pricing pages.
+Updated July 2026.

 What Cribl is, and why it matters for SIEM cost